PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_210.png' alt='img_210' width='600'/>

-This means the following initialisation block is not present int he `.bashrc` file:
+This means the following initialisation block is not present in the `.bashrc` file:

 <img src='./images/img_211.png' alt='img_211' width='600'/>